please note: cml is currently open for playdates on Thursdays-Sundays. please visit our playdates page to make a reservation.

 Hint: We suggest starting in the Art Room, that way all masterpieces can dry before it is time to go home.

-Hint: Looked for themed books in each interactive – perfect for quiet time!
+Hint: Look for themed books in each interactive – perfect for quiet time!